nathanielburman/thesis-observational-reality/README.md

 know exactly what will happen
 in the future.

+if f(x) is the future then
+f(x) = O

 1. The future is not known.

-However, patterns from past
-can replay elsewhere in time.
+1a.
+However, patterns from past can replay elsewhere in time.

+f(x) = a number greater than 0
+if it exists. so,
+past patterns = p; where p equals a direct connection to the past.

 2. Memories